 Where a child has been harmed, or there is an immediate risk of harm to a child or if the situation is an emergency, local authority children's social care should be contacted and where appropriate the police.
-It is the designated
+It is the designated safeguarding lead's responsibility to ensure the child is not at risk and refer cases of suspected abuse to children's social care.

-For further information about how concerns which may meet the harms threshold will be investigated, recorded and managed, including non-recent allegations by a child and referrals to the Local Authority Designated Officer (LADO) see the Trust staff behaviour (code of conduct) policy, which incorporates low-level concerns, managing allegations against staff and whistleblowing.
+For further information about how concerns which may meet the harms threshold will be investigated, recorded and managed, including non-recent allegations by a child and referrals to the Local Authority Designated Officer (LADO) see SRSCMAT's staff behaviour (code of conduct) policy, which incorporates low-level concerns, managing allegations against staff and whistleblowing.